rattaoup/pytorch-simclr/README.md

 The Spirograph dataset is included in this code base.
 To use the Spirograph dataset on its own, see this [standalone repo](https://github.com/rattaoup/spirograph).
 To install the requisite packages for this project, use `pip install -r requirements.txt`.
-Note: to install `torchlars` it is necessary to set the environment variable `CUDA_HOME`
+Note: to install `torchlars` it is necessary to set the environment variable `CUDA_HOME`.

 ## Training an encoder
 We support multi-GPU `DataParallel` training.